Impact of Female Leadership on Aspirations and Educational Attainment for Teenage Girls in India

 In 2008, women accounted for 18 percent of parliamentarians worldwide, and only 13 countries had a female head of government.
-In India, researchers randomized which village councils reserved leadership positions for women to study the impact of female leadership on adolescent girls’ career aspirations, educational attainment, and labor market outcomes.
+In India, researchers studied the impact of a constitutional amendment that reserved village council leadership positions for women on adolescent girls’ career aspirations, educational attainment, and labor market outcomes.
 The gender gap in adolescent educational attainment was erased in villages with female leaders, and girls spent less time on household chores.
 Furthermore, adolescent girls had higher aspirations, as did their parents on their behalf.

 This study examines the impact of female leadership on parents' aspirations for their children as well as adolescents' aspirations for themselves, and whether such changes in aspirations can impact education and labor outcomes.